 Matt Hare joined the Department of Natural Resources in 2007.
 His research spans from conservation genetics to evolutionary genomics with a focus on aquatic fauna.
 Most of his research utilizes genetic markers to measure processes such as selection and gene flow in natural populations to address basic and applied questions related to population management and restoration.

 Matt's research goals are to understand the ecological, demographic and historical processes that generate population substructure and species diversity in coastal marine ecosystems, and to make these findings relevant to conservation and management when possible.
 In marine environments there are few absolute barriers to dispersal, yet population genetic substructure and cryptic species are common in marine taxa that have high dispersal potential.
 This implicates cryptic barriers to dispersal or strong diversifying selection generating population substructure.
-Matt's work focuses on both these possibilities by using genetic markers to test for larval retention and nonrandom dispersal limiting population admixture, and by testing for the effects of natural selection at both genetic and phenotypic levels.
-Conventional means of studying these population processes are made difficult in the diverse taxa studied in the Hare lab because of their small size (e.g., invertebrate larvae, protozoan parasites, copepods), phenotypic plasticity of adults, or parasitic life cycles.
-By analyzing genetic variation using phylogenetic, population genetic and biogeographic frameworks, Matt's research overcomes some of these obstacles and infers population processes affecting spatial connectivity at both ecological and evolutionary time scales.
+Matt's work focuses on both these possibilities by using genetic markers to test for larval retention and nonrandom dispersal limiting population admixture, and by testing for the effects of natural selection at both genomic and phenotypic levels.
+Conventional means of studying these population processes are made difficult in the diverse taxa studied in the Hare lab because of their small size (e.g., invertebrate larvae, protozoan parasites, copepods), their complex life cycles, or their phenotypic plasticity.
+By analyzing genetic variation using phylogenetic, population genetic and biogeographic frameworks, in addition to field experiments, Matt's research overcomes some of these obstacles and infers population processes affecting spatial connectivity at both ecological and evolutionary time scales.

 Professor Hare teaches an introductory genetics course designed for Natural Resources majors and population biologists in general (NTRES 2830).
-He also teaches portions of Advanced Conservation Biology (NTRES 4100) and Evolution and Biodiversity (BioEE 1780).
-At the graduate level he currently teaches a seminar in molecular ecology (NTRES 7283)
+He also teaches portions of Advanced Conservation Biology (NTRES 4100) and Evolution and Biodiversity (BioSM 1780).
+At the graduate level he currently teaches a seminar in molecular ecology (NTRES 7283), often focused on nonmodel genomics.

 - Zhang, H., & Hare, M. P. (2012).
 Identifying and reducing AFLP genotyping error: An example of tradeoffs when comparing population structure in broadcast spawning versus brooding oysters.
 Heredity.
 108:616-625.